luizmugnaini/presheaf/STYLE_GUIDE.md

 Prefer using `constexpr` over a `#define` as it permits type safety.
 You should, however, not abuse the use of `constexpr`'s for functions that will clearly never be invoked at compile time.
-The latter will only make the code harder to read and give you the false feeling that that codepath is optimized in some way.
+The latter will only make the code harder to read and give you the false feeling that that codepath is optimised in some way.
 Always remember that the compiler gives you **no guarantee** that the `constexpr` function **will** be evaluated at compile time, just that it **can**.